CoreyKirschner/Chat-app-Project-2/README.md

  THEN The user can comment back to the response
  WHEN I post a question
  THEN other users can comment an answer

+# Usage

+ In the project directory, first install dependencies with 'npm install' and then to run the application on localhost:3002, input 'node server.js'.

 # Technologies Used
   Node